IllusionMods/KeelPlugins/README.md

 # KeelPlugins [![Build status](https://ci.appveyor.com/api/projects/status/j2aa50y5o9onu8b0/branch/master?svg=true&passingText=master%20-%20OK&failingText=master%20-%20Fail)](https://ci.appveyor.com/project/Keelhauled/keelplugins/branch/master/artifacts)

-Various plugins for Illusion's Unity games like Koikatu, Honey select, PlayHome and AI Syoujyo.
+Various plugins for Illusion's Unity games like Koikatu, Honey Select, PlayHome and AI Syoujyo.
 Not all of these plugins exist or are even possible to make for all of the games.

 Configuration Manager is recommended to make managing and changing the numerous hotkeys from these plugins easier.
 Just press F1 if you have it installed.